-The First Niagara Foundation has committed $500,000 to St. Bonaventure University’s School of Business Campaign, the university announced today.
+St. Bonaventure University alumnus and trustee Albert C. Horton, ’66, and his wife, Barbara, have committed a leadership gift to St. Bonaventure University’s School of Business Campaign, the university announced today.

-Construction of the building will begin by June 2012, with occupancy set for fall 2013.
+Construction will begin by June, with occupancy set for fall 2013.

-“The Swan Business Center is a key element in our overall strategic plan,” said Sr. Margaret Carney, O.S.F., S.T.D., president of the university.
+“The new William E. & Ann L. Swan Business Center is a key element in our overall strategic plan,” said Sr. Margaret Carney, O.S.F., S.T.D., president of the University.
 “We have seen firsthand the power of new facilities on our campus, and know that investing in this building will position us to better compete for high-quality students and faculty who want to be part of a unique and distinctive scholarly environment."

 The $15 million campaign will provide: $10 million for the construction of the new business center; $4 million in endowments for faculty and programmatic support to ensure a vibrant intellectual community; and $1 million for building endowment.